 Fund Shares Beneficially Owned by Trustees.
-Certain information regarding ownership by the Trustees of the Fund and other series of the Trust, as of December 31, 2022, is set forth in the following table.
+Certain information regarding ownership by the Trustees of the Fund and other series of the Trust, as of December 31, 2023, is set forth in the following table.

-Name of Trustee Dollar Range of Equity Securities in the Fund (None, \$1-\$10,000, \$10,001- \$50,000, \$50,001-\$100,000, Over \$100,000) Aggregate Dollar Range of Equity Securities in all Registered Investment Companies Overseen by Trustee in Family of Investment Companies Charles H. Miller, Independent Trustee None None Ashley Toomey Rabun, Independent Trustee None None William H. Young, Independent Trustee None None James E. Ross, Independent Trustee None None Maureen Quill, Interested Trustee None None the existence of control.
-Shareholders with a controlling interest could affect the outcome of voting or the direction of management of the Fund.
+Dollar Range of Equity Securities in the Fund (None, \$1 - \$10,000, \$10,001 - \$50,000, \$50,001 - \$100,000, Aggregate Dollar Range of Equity Securities in all Registered Investment Companies Overseen by Trustee in Family of Name of Trustee Over \$100,000) Investment Companies Charles H. Miller, Independent Trustee None None Ashley Toomey Rabun, Independent Trustee None None William H. Young, Independent Trustee None None James E. Ross, Independent Trustee None None Maureen Quill, Interested Trustee None None